 - Managing Director, LightSpeed Solutions

-Professor of Practice, Department of Chemistry and Biochemistry, College of Liberal Arts and Sciences
+- Professor of Practice, School of Molecular Sciences, College of Liberal Arts and Sciences

 Dr. Stechel received a B.A. degree in mathematics and chemistry and minor in Physics from Oberlin College in 1974, where she developed her interest in theory and in quantum mechanics.
 She went on to receive her MS in Physical Chemistry and Ph.D. in Chemical Physics from the University of Chicago under the direction of Professor John C. Light.
 Ellen’s graduate work focused on the study of full three-dimensional quantum scattering of H+H2 and electron transfer reactions.
 She then went to University of California-Los Angeles to do postdoctoral research with Prof. Eric Heller on non-linear dynamics in molecules and quantum chaos.

 Ellen joined Sandia National Laboratories as a technical staff member in 1981 in Condensed Matter Theory and later in Advanced Materials Sciences and Devices.
 She spent 17 years at Sandia working in a number of areas including electronically stimulated reactions on surfaces, strongly correlated oxides and high temperature superconductivity, amorphous carbon, and on linear scaling algorithms for density functional theory.
 She made the move from individual researcher to management in late 1994.